Penryn open day to aid struggling animal charity

 Bailey's owner Simon Bailey said he was keen to support the local charity again this year.
 "People really took to the donkeys last time.
 We had a lot of families come along and the kids adored them.
 It was wonderful to see people being so kind to these animals that have really been through a lot."

 As well as raising money for the foundation the open day will offer visitors the opportunity to meet the donkeys in person and sample fresh produce and artisan foods from local suppliers.
-Among the variety of treats on offer this year will be Cornish cheese from Hanson Fine Foods and refreshing apple juices and ciders from Cornish Orchards.

 People are encouraged to head along to Bailey's Country Store between 8.30am and 3pm on Saturday, December 1 for a friendly chat, a home-made mince pie and a glass of mulled Wassail cider.